BerkeleyAutomation/sprk/assembly/README.md

-This outlines step-by-step instruction on building and dassembing the SPR2.
+This outlines step-by-step instruction on building and assembing the SPRK2.

 # Base assembly construction
 ## Fabrication of the base plate